tattle-made/factchecking-sites-scraper/Tattle_FC_Data_License.md

 # Tattle Fact Checking Sites Database Terms of Use
+(In Effect from Release Date of database: March 29, 2020)

 This fact checking sites database was put together by Tattle by crawling different fact checking sites.
 The content on each of the [crawled links](https://github.com/tattle-made/tattle-research/blob/master/factchecking_sites_status.md) belongs to the respective fact checking sites.
 The entire database is licensed under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) .
 The license terms are as follows: